The Acting Diaries – On Tour

 tom colley touring

-I got a couple of calls to go into London and audition for two projects; one a docu-drama for US Discovery, and another for an independent feature film.
+I got a couple of calls to go into London and audition for two projects; one a docu-drama for Discovery, and another for an independent feature film.
 I read the scripts and rushed down to do them, eager to get back to holding a paint brush, even though the pay was fairly abysmal and you couldn't help but feel the owners of the house enjoyed having 'servants' at their beck and call.
 We were given a half hour lunch, all sitting round an expensive patio table with our bowls of pasta with no choice but to listen to the daughters harp on about riding horses and how difficult it was organising their social calendars.

 From time to time we would see the 'man of the house' arrive in his vintage sports car, and we were lucky enough to receive a courteous nod on occasion.
 The envelope of cash at the end was alright though, kind of made it worth it (!?).
 My parents were fantastic in helping me prepare for the two late notice auditions, and they have always been so supportive in helping in every way possible for the various auditions and castings over the years.
 Many roles that I've managed to get over the years have been down to the help I received from them.